OkGoDoIt/OpenAI-API-dotnet/README.md

 There are 3 ways to provide your API keys, in order of precedence:
 1. Pass keys directly to `APIAuthentication(string key)` constructor
 2. Set environment var for OPENAI_KEY
-3. Include a config file in the local directory or in your user directory named `.openai` and containing one or both lines:
+3. Include a config file in the local directory or in your user directory named `.openai` and containing the line:
 ```shell
 OPENAI_KEY=sk-aaaabbbbbccccddddd
 ```